Comparing of StoneCastle Financial Corp. (BANX) and The Blackstone Group Inc. (NYSE:BX) | New Business Observer

 |2.50

-Competitively The Blackstone Group Inc. has an average price target of $51.75, with potential upside of 3.05%.
+Competitively the average price target of The Blackstone Group Inc. is $51.75, which is potential 3.05% upside.

 Roughly 24.74% of StoneCastle Financial Corp. shares are owned by institutional investors while 49.1% of The Blackstone Group Inc. are owned by institutional investors.
-Comparatively, 0.1% are The Blackstone Group Inc.’s share owned by insiders.
+Comparatively, The Blackstone Group Inc. has 0.1% of it’s share owned by insiders.

 Performance